 4. Nevada National Park Trails And Other State Parks In Nevada

-Besides the fascinating Nevada national parks, there are several enjoyable National park trails from Nevada to the neighboring states, overseen by the U.S. National Park Service.
+There are several enjoyable National park trails from Nevada to the neighboring states, overseen by the U.S. National Park Service.
 Most popular among them are the Pony Express National Historic Trail and the Santa Fe National Historic Trail.